Brand Names: Onfi, Sympazan

 How should I take clobazam (Onfi, Sympazan)?

 Follow the directions on your prescription label and read all medication guides.
 Your doctor may occasionally change your dose.
 Never use clobazam in larger amounts, or for longer than prescribed.
 Tell your doctor if you feel an increased urge to use more of this medicine.

 Never share this medicine with another person, especially someone with a history of drug abuse or addiction.
 MISUSE CAN CAUSE ADDICTION, OVERDOSE, OR DEATH.
 Keep the medication in a place where others cannot get to it.
 Selling or giving away this medicine is against the law.

 Read and carefully follow any Instructions for Use provided with your medicine.
 Ask your doctor or pharmacist if you do not understand these instructions.

-You may crush the clobazam tablet and mix the medicine into a spoonful of applesauce to make swallowing easier.
-Swallow right away without chewing.
-Do not save the mixture for later use.
+If you cannot swallow a tablet whole, you may break it in half or crush it and mix the medicine into a spoonful of applesauce.
+Swallow the mixture right away without chewing.
+Do not save it for later use.